 A building that is not exempted, per the stipulations outlined above, is a non-exempt building.
 Construction documents for a non-exempt building must be prepared and sealed by the appropriate licensed design professional.

 Does Mississippi allow the use of electronic seals and signatures?

-Architects: Yes.
+Yes.
 Rubber stamp, embossed, transparent self-adhesive, or computer-generated seals may be used.
-Architects may also affix an electronic or digital signature to documents.
+Architects and landscape architects may also affix an electronic or digital signature to documents.
 It is the responsibility of the registrant sealing the document to provide adequate security when documents with electronic seals and/or signatures are distributed.